Under pressure to deliver tangible digital marketing measurements? It's time to calculate your digital marketing ROI and demonstrate results

 Through this, you can see the effectiveness of your email campaigns.

-Choosing the right tools and finding the right numbers will help you reach an accurate marketing ROI value for your monthly marketing reports.
-Use these tools to help you find your marketing ROI across various marketing channels.
+Choosing the right tools and finding the right numbers will help you reach an accurate return on investment value for your monthly marketing reports.
+Use these tools to help you find your digital marketing ROI across various marketing channels.

 Do you use these tools?
-What other tools do you use to calculate marketing ROI?
+What other tools do you use to calculate digital marketing ROI?